-With all the crazy weather the Midwest has in the spring and summer, it is always better to be prepared and know how to stay safe ahead of time.
+With all the crazy weather that hits the Midwest during the spring and summer seasons, it is always better to be prepared and know how to stay safe ahead of time.
 Below are some tips from the American Red Cross on the best ways to stay safe during a tornado.

 Identify a safe place in your home where household members and pets will gather during a tornado: a basement, storm cellar or an interior room on the lowest floor with no windows.